Ferry Point Park: Facilities

 The east side of Ferry Point Park is equipped with sports fields, basketball and handball courts.
-The west side has barbecue areas, 8 soccer fields, 2 cricket fields and the 9/11 Living Memorial Forest and Hilltop Grove.

-The community park includes a baseball field, basketball court, playground, trails and comfort station.
-The proposed waterfront promenade plans include comfort station, picnic areas, trails and the ecological revitalization of the waterfront on the east side near the East River Crescent area.
-Part of the park has no running water or restrooms.
+The west side has barbecue areas, 8 soccer fields, 2 cricket fields, 9/11 Living Memorial Forest and Hilltop Grove.
+By 2023 there were new plantings, drainage, new electric, and a ferry dock with a small bus that brings commuters from the reconstructed parking Lot.
+The park includes a baseball field, basketball court, playground, trails and comfort station.
+The waterfront promenade has a main shared trail.
+A 40 ft hill and some shorter ones block the golf course from view.
+There has been ecological revitalization of the waterfront on the east side near the East River Crescent area.

 Transportation

 The New York City Bus-operated Q44 and the MTA Bus-operated Q50 bus lines stop near Ferry Point Park.
 Additionally, the park is accessible from the Bronx–Whitestone Bridge.
-On 28 December 2021 the Soundview Ferry line of NYC Ferry began service to Ferry point.
+On December 28, 2021 the Soundview Ferry line of NYC Ferry began service to Ferry Point.